 Nothing brings people together like a pot of warm, melted cheese.
 Skip the turkey–instead, grate some Swiss and Gruyere, and crowd around a pot with dipping options galore.
 Get creative with your cheese fondue recipe and include fruit, like apples or pears, in the mix.
 Set out more bread than you might think you need, because no one will be able to stop dipping.

 Get the recipe: Cheese Fondue

 If You’re Hosting Friendsgiving Brunch

-Though we'll never say no to a traditional sticky bun, these buns lean more savory than sweet.
-It makes for a festive and unique Friendsgiving brunch dish and, because you’re using two cans of crescent rolls, it falls in the easy recipes bucket.
+Though we’ll never say no to a traditional sticky bun, these buns lean more savory than sweet.
+It makes for a festive and unique Friendsgiving recipe and, because you’re using two cans of crescent rolls, it falls in the easy recipes bucket.